Bicester Village railway station: 1987 reopening

-Network SouthEast reopened the station as "Bicester Town" on 11 May 1987, as the terminus of the Oxford to Bicester Line.
-From May 2009, First Great Western and Oxfordshire County Council branded the line "The Bicester Link".
+Network SouthEast reopened the station as Bicester Town on 11 May 1987, as the northern terminus of the Oxford to Bicester Line.
+From May 2009, First Great Western (FGW) and Oxfordshire County Council branded the line The Bicester Link.
 Since then, operation of the line has been transferred from FGW to Chiltern Railways.

 Since 1987, the frequency of trains has varied and passenger numbers have fluctuated accordingly.
 In the four years 2007–2011, more frequent trains led to an increase in the total number of passengers using Bicester Town by 258%.
+(Note: Office of the Rail Regulator passenger data: